Tom Landry: The Great Innovator

 Landry developed the now-popular "4–3 defense" while serving as Giants defensive coordinator.
-It was called "4–3" because it featured four down lineman (two ends and two defensive tackles on either side of the offensive center) and three linebackers – middle, left, and right.
+It was called "4–3" because it featured four down linemen (two ends and two defensive tackles on either side of the offensive center) and three linebackers – middle, left, and right.
 The innovation was the middle linebacker.
 Previously, a lineman was placed over the center.
 But Landry had this person stand up and move back two yards.
 The Giants' middle linebacker was the legendary Sam Huff.

 When he came to Dallas, Landry refined the 4–3 even further, specifically to counter Lombardi's "run to daylight" strategy.
 Lombardi's offense was built around sending the running back through any open space, rather than a specific assigned hole.
-Landry reasoned that the best counter was a defense that blotted out the daylight.
+Landry reasoned that the best counter was a defense that flowed to possible daylight and blotted it out.
 The result was the "Flex Defense," which assigned the defenders specific areas of the field to cover.
 When Landry first implemented it in 1964, fans were initially mystified when they saw the Cowboys defense not swarming to the ball.
 However, the skeptics were won over when ball carriers invariably ran right into the arms of one of Landry's defenders.
 The Flex Defense worked so well that Landry had to create an offense to score on it, one which disguised an otherwise simple play with multiple formations.

 Landry did not always search inside the traditional college football pipeline for talent.
 For example, he recruited several soccer players from Latin America, such as Efren Herrera and Rafael Septién, to compete for the job of placekicker for the Cowboys.
 Landry looked to the world of track and field for speedy skill-position players.
 For example, Bob Hayes, once considered the fastest man in the world, was drafted by and played wide receiver for the Cowboys under Landry.

 Landry produced a very large coaching tree.
 In 1986, five NFL head coaches were former Landry assistants: Mike Ditka, Dan Reeves, John Mackovic, Gene Stallings, and Raymond Berry.